-Guidelines covering the Ad Hoc Internship Programme of the United Nations Interregional Crime and Justice Research Institute (UNICRI)
+The Internship Programme of the United Nations Interregional Crime and Justice Research Institute

-The United Nations Interregional Crime and Justice Research Institute (UNICRI) accepts a limited number of unpaid interns on an ad hoc basis.
-The objective of the internship programme is to enhance the educational experience of graduate and post-graduate students from diverse academic backgrounds through practical work assignments and on-the-job experience, to expose them to the work of the United Nations and to provide UNICRI with the assistance of highly qualified students specialized in various professional fields.
-UNICRI will not bear any cost for the internship and all expenses connected with it must be borne by the intern.
+The United Nations Interregional Crime and Justice Research Institute (UNICRI) accepts unpaid interns on an ad hoc basis.
+The purpose of our Programme is to offer students from diverse academic backgrounds an educational experience through practical work assignments within the international environment of the UN, while offering the United Nations the assistance of qualified students specializing in various professional fields.

 Fields of study

-Interns carry out their assignments according to the schedule of working hours agreed upon with their supervisors, the programme is normally full-time.
-Interns must provide written notice in case of illness or other unavoidable circumstances, which prevent them from observing these working hours.
+Interns carry out their assignments according to the schedule of working hours agreed upon with the substantive office.

-Interns are required to conduct themselves, at all times, in a manner that is compatible with their responsibilities as UNICRI interns and in accordance with the standards of conduct of international civil servants.
+Interns are required to conduct themselves at all times in a manner compatible with the standards of conduct of international civil servants.

 Interns are required to keep confidential any and all unpublished information acquired during the course of their internships and may not publish any reports or papers on the basis of information obtained, unless authorized to do so by UNICRI.